WHAT IS ELECTRODIALYSIS?

 Another important application for electrodialysis is the production of pure water and ultrapure water by electrodeionization (EDI).
 In EDI, the purifying compartments and sometimes the concentrating compartments of the electrodialysis stack are filled with ion-exchange resin.
 When fed with low TDS feed, the product can reach very high purity levels.
 The ion-exchange resins act to retain the ions, allowing these to be transported across the ion-exchange membranes.

-Explore other treatment solutions offered by YASA ET
+Explore other testing solutions offered by YASA ET